All Products

 • GPU-accelerated instances: vCPU and GPU resources

 • Execution duration: Instances in Function Compute can be used in the provisioned and on-demand modes.
-Measurement of execution duration of instances in the preceding two modes varies.
+Measurement of execution duration of instances in the preceding two modes is different.
 For more information, see Instance types and usage modes.

 • On-demand mode: Function Compute automatically allocates and releases function instances.
 Measurement of execution duration starts when a function starts to execute requests and ends when the requests are executed.